 The Bottom Line

-So, can menstruation affect your training? – I’d say ‘yes’.
-Should it hold you back in training or fighting? – I don’t think that it has to.
+Can menstruation affect your training?
+Certainly.
+Should it hold you back in training or fighting?
+I don’t think that it has to.
 However, this entirely depends on the individual.
 You are the expert on your own cycle and its effects.
 Listen to your body, and consult a physician if needed.

 As always, I welcome anyone reading to share their experiences of any of these issues.
-I’d love to hear if anyone can shed any light on the topics raised here.
+Feel free to leave a comment below to share yours.